Graphic (TV series)

 Graphic was a Canadian current affairs television series that aired on CBC Television between 1956 and 1957.

 Premise

 Joe McCulley hosted this journalistic series with announcer Rex Loring.

 Initially, Graphic was promoted as a collection of "entertaining items of a real-life variety, on the premise that people are always interested in what the other fellow is doing."
 As the series developed, it featured interviews with notable Canadian personalities.

 The first season was sponsored by the Ford Motor Company of Canada, which wanted the program to be titled Ford Graphic.
 However, the CBC rejected calls to include a sponsor name to its journalistic programmes.
 Ford remained a sponsor for the initial thirteen episodes.

 Production

-Each episode of Graphic cost approximately $20,000 and regularly featured camerawork outside CBC studios and often presented remove stories live.
+Each episode of Graphic cost approximately $20,000 and regularly featured camerawork outside CBC studios and often presented remote stories live.
 Peter Macfarlane produced the series with Bill Bolt as supervising producer, Donal Wilson as coordinating producer and Norman DePoe as editorial supervisor.